Ballistic SNS sandwich as a Josephson junction: Summary and discussion

 \end{itemize}

-The conclusions of previous investigations were revised on the basis of our new approach, which properly satisfies requirements imposed by the charge conservation law.

-The $\pi$ shift of the current--phase curve of the ballistic SNS junction can be detected experimentally by the same methods, which were used for phase shifts in superconductors with unconventional pairing \cite{Harlingen}.

 Through the whole paper the ballistic SNS sandwich was considered as a Josephson junction.
-However, the sandwich has some features essentially different from properties of usual Josephson junctions.
-In fact, it is possible to describe it not in terms of the Josephson physics.
-Due to multiple Andreev reflection the ballistic normal layer does not destroy the phase coherence and supports the supercurrent $J_s=en_0v_s$ with the same superfluid velocity $v_s$ as in the superconducting layers.
-The supercurrent is restricted by the Landau criterion that the velocity $v_s$ does not exceeds the Landau velocity \be v_L = {\varepsilon_0\over \hbar k_f}={\pi \hbar \over 2mL}, \ee{} at which the energy of a quasiparticle at some Andreev level becomes negative.
-Here $\varepsilon_0$ is the energy of the lowest Andreev level at $\theta_0=0$.
-This yields the critical current $J_{cV}$ given by \eq{jcrit}.
-Since the Landau velocity inversely proportional to the layer thickness $L$ it is not a macroscopic, but a mesoscopic quantum phenomenon.
-It is similar to mesoscopic persistent currents in normal metal rings predicted theoretically \cite{Buttiker} and observed experimentally (see Ref.~\onlinecite{Moler} and references therein).
+However, it is also possible to describe it not in terms of the Josephson physics.
+The ballistic normal layer does not destroy the phase coherence and supports the supercurrent $J_s=en_0v_s$ with the same superfluid velocity $v_s$ and the same density $n_0$ as in the superconducting layers.
+The supercurrent is restricted by the Landau criterion that the velocity $v_s$ does not exceeds the Landau critical velocity equal at zero temperature to \be v_L = {\varepsilon_0\over \hbar k_f}={\pi \hbar \over 2mL}. \ee{} At this velocity the energy of a quasiparticle at the lowest Andreev level becomes negative due to the Doppler shift.
+This yields the critical current $J_c=J_0$ given by \eq{kfn}.
+Since the Landau critical velocity inversely proportional to the layer thickness $L$, in the macroscopic (thermodynamic) limit $L\to \infty$ the Landau critical velocity vanishes.
+Thus, ``superconductivity'' of the normal layer in the SNS sandwich is not a macroscopic, but a mesoscopic quantum phenomenon.
+It is similar to mesoscopic persistent currents in 1D normal metal rings predicted theoretically \cite{Buttiker,Gefen} and observed experimentally (see Ref.~\onlinecite{Moler} and references therein).
+The values of these persistent currents are of the same order $ev_f/L$ as supercurrents in the ballistic SNS sandwich (for currents in normal rings $L$ is the circumference length of a ring).
+The origin of persistent currents was connected with discreetness of energy levels in mesoscopic rings, but incommensurability is also an inevitable consequence of spectrum discreetness.
+In the case of normal rings this is incommensurability of the Fermi energy (chemical potential) \cite{Gefen}, when the number of electrons changes from even to odd value.
+In the case of SNS sandwiches the number of Andreev levels changes from even to odd.

-The model of the SNS junction without the proximity effect \cite{Kul,Ishi,Bard} used in our analysis is rather simplistic, but its analysis is an important first step for investigation of more complicated cases when normal and superconducting layers have different Fermi energies and effective masses, or the normal layer of the SNS sandwich is replaced by other materials, e.g., ballistic graphene or ballistic nanotubes.
-These cases are studied experimentally and theoretically nowadays \cite{Affleck,Ting,Calado,BalGraph,Shnir,CNT}.
-Although the extension of the model on various cases of interest for nowadays experiments is needed, one may expect that the conclusions about the $\pi$ junction and the temperature dependence would survive this extension.